Two-thirds of respondents to FSD's recent K-12 survey say they’re facing a labor shortage.

 Where to find workers

 Many operations are thinking outside the box when it comes to recruiting employees.
-Here are some ideas they’ve implemented.
+Here are some ideas they’ve put into action.

 “[We’re] reaching out to local veterans clubs and other departments to see if they have staff willing to work.
 [We’re also] working with special education students to train and hire them part time.”